lneely/acme-claude/README.md

 A unified Go wrapper program around the Claude CLI that integrates with the Plan 9 acme editor for non-interactive Claude usage with conversation history and permission management.

-## Overview

-acme-claude provides a wrapper program around the claude CLI for use in the acme editor.

 ## Features

 - **Directory-based conversations** - Each working directory maintains its own chat history and context